Finding Peace When Life Feels Full: A Gentle Start to December

 The Three-Minute Stress Reset is a gentle practice that helps you slow down, breathe deeply, and reconnect with both your calm and God’s presence.
 It is quick.
 It is grounding.
 It is something you can use at your desk, in your car, or before you walk into a meeting.

+It is not another task on your list.
+It is a compassionate moment for you.
 If you feel like you could use that kind of support this week, you can download it here.

 Let this be your small moment of stillness in a season that often asks for more than we have to give.